ubccr/xdmod-ondemand/docs/configuration.md

 ### Manual configuration

-If the database server is located on a different host than the webserver then it is necessary to setup the database manually.
+If the database server is located on a different host than the webserver, then it is necessary to set up the database manually.
 Otherwise, it can be set up interactively instead per the next section below.

 To set up the database manually, create a database schema called `modw_ondemand` and grant permission for the XDMoD database user